How Laminar Thinks About Work

 The Problem With “Open” and “Closed”

-When you have 150 files, “open” stops telling you anything useful.
-You’ve got 130 open files and they’re all just… open.
-Some of them need urgent attention today.
-Some of them are waiting on a title search that won’t come back until next week.
-Some of them are basically done except for one outstanding condition.
+Section titled “The Problem With “Open” and “Closed””Most legal software gives you two states for a file: open or closed.
+With 15 files, that’s fine; you can hold 15 in your head.
+With 150, “open” stops telling you anything.
+Some files need urgent attention today.
+Some are waiting on a title search due next week.
+Some are done except for one condition.
 And they all look the same in your list.

 Laminar is designed to answer that question for you, without the sticky notes.